ArijusLengvenis/royal-fork/README.md

 # Later implementations/improvements of the website could involve:

+* Create a custom logo and make the general style of the website more unique.

 * Making a leaderboard for users to see where they stand against others with regards to their rating, puzzles solved and created.

 * Integrating a chess engine to give live feedback and meaning behind the chess moves and see why the ones that were chosen were in fact the right moves.